 What does the company stand for?
 What are their values?
 What charities do they support or what corporate awareness initiatives do they take part in?
-Before you meet face to face, your research will help you uncover the answers you need to base yours on.
+Before you meet face to face, your research will help you uncover these answers that you need to base yours on.

 If you’re interviewing at a not-for-profit, naming career advancement as motivation maybe isn’t the wisest idea.
 Or if you're interviewing for a position at a bank, stating a crusade against Uncle Sam probably won't get you the gig.
-See where we’re going here?
 You should always tailor your answer to the company's beliefs and business objectives.